Policy

 1.

-needed to identify and verify persons covered under the contract.
+any other information necessary to identify and verify persons covered under

 2.